 - Public service

-As a registered customer of the TE Office or a local government pilot, you may be entitled to an unemployment benefit for independent full-time studies.
+As a customer of TE Services, you may be entitled to an unemployment benefit, also known as unemployment security, for independent full-time studies.
 Independent studies mean taking part in education provided by an educational institution.
 Student selections should also be decided by the educational institution.
-The TE Office or local government pilot does not procure the training or select the students as in the case of labour market training.
+In other words, the training is not provided by the TE Office or local government pilo ...

 Do the following